plu5/bl-sdk.github.io/faq.md

    ```
 3. Launch the game.
 Your mod should now appear in the mod manager.
 If it doesn’t, console output / contents of `python-sdk.log` (which can be found in your `Win32` folder, one folder up from the Mods folder) should give a clue as to why.

-## How to avoid having to restart the game to test my mod every time I make changes?
+## How to reload my mod without having to restart the game?
 Add the following to your `__init__.py` **before** RegisterMod is called:
 ```python
 if __name__ == "__main__":